lililuanluan/rocket/README.md

 ### Additional notes

 The quickstart only covers the basic functionality.
-If you want to know more about how to implement message mutation, take alook at the `xrpl_controller/strategies/mutation_example.py` file.
+If you want to know more about how to implement message mutation, take a look at the `xrpl_controller/strategies/mutation_example.py` file.

 ## Changing test iteration logic

-After defining a strategy and running it, you will see that, by default, a test strategy executed by Rocket runs for 10 total iterations, with each iteration validating 5 ledgers.
+After defining a strategy and running it, you will see that, by default, a test strategy executed by Rocket runs for a total of 10 iterations, with each iteration validating exactly 5 ledgers.
 This is the `LedgerBasedIteration` type.
-You can change its parameters by overriding the `iteration_type` parameter while initializing the `Strategy` base class.
+You can change its parameters by overriding the `iteration_type` parameter while initializing the `Strategy` superclass from your created strategy.

 ```python
 from xrpl_controller.strategies.strategy import Strategy